wallarm/product-documentation/docs/admin-en/installation-guides/kubernetes/wallarm-sidecar-container.md

 ## Wallarm Sidecar Container Installation

-The way of sidecar container installation depends on Kubernetes application deployment options.
+The method of sidecar container installation depends on the Kubernetes application deployment options.
 Please select your option below and follow the instructions:
 * [Kubernetes deployment based on Helm Charts](wallarm-sidecar-container-helm.md)
 * [Kubernetes deployment based on manifests](wallarm-sidecar-container-manifest.md)